Quantum Routing with Teleportation: Discussion

 \section{Discussion}

 In this paper, we have used quantum teleportation to speed up the task of permuting qubits on graphs.
 We have shown examples of specific types of permutations that can be sped up by teleportation.
 Further, we have shown an example of a graph that exhibits a worst-case teleportation routing speedup of $\log N$.
 Our main technical result (\cref{adv_bound}) is a general upper bound of $\bigO{\sqrt{N\log N}}$ on the worst-case routing speedup.

-These results lead to two natural open questions: \begin{enumerate} \item Does there exist a graph with $\advtg(G) = \omega(\log N$)? \item Is there a tighter upper bound than~\cref{adv_bound} on the maximum teleportation advantage for any graph? \end{enumerate} We expect that both of these questions can be answered positively.
-Our upper bound on teleportation advantage was derived by showing a procedure to simulate a single round of a teleportation protocol with \swap{}s.
-We believe that there should be more sophisticated methods to perform the conversion that give tighter bounds by exploiting parallelism.
-A possible approach to tightening this bound would be to show a \swap{} protocol that parallelizes performing routing from multiple teleportation rounds, since \swap{} paths need not obey the strict conditions of teleportation paths (namely, allowing only a constant number of path intersections per vertex).
+We also show that many practical architectures cannot implement arbitrary interactions with low overhead, even with fast LOCC (unlike previous work which only considered unitary evolution).
+Such a negative result provides useful constraints for the design of quantum devices, suggesting that designing new architectures may prove fruitful.

-A graph with a superlogarithmic separation between \swap{}- and teleportation-based routing (if one exists) cannot be a spectral expander, as per \cref{expander}.
+Our work leaves an open question on whether there exists a graph with $\advtg(G) = \omega(\log N$).
+Such a graph cannot be a spectral expander graph as per \cref{expander}.
 From \cref{lem:diamBound}, we know that a graph with large diameter will have poor expansion properties (small $c(G)$) and therefore will not have a large teleportation advantage as per \cref{eq:n_cut}.
 Some candidate graphs for a superlogarithmic teleportation advantage are those with $c(G) \approx \sqrt{(\log N) /N}$.
 Such graphs may come closer to achieving a teleportation advantage given by the upper bound of \cref{adv_bound}.

+Furthermore, we believe that there should exist a tighter upper bound than~\cref{adv_bound} on the maximum teleportation advantage for any graph.
+This is one particularly interesting direction in resolving the advantage of a teleportation protocol over \swap{}s.
+There could be more sophisticated methods that give tighter bounds by exploiting parallelism.
+A possible approach to tightening this bound would be to show a \swap{} protocol that performs routing from multiple teleportation rounds in parallel, since \swap{} paths need not obey the strict conditions of teleportation paths (namely, allowing only a constant number of path intersections per vertex).